-6.4 The Ear and Tinnitus (pp 223-224, AMA 4 Guides)
+- 6.4 The Ear and Tinnitus (pp 223-224, AMA 4 Guides).
 Tinnitus is only assessable in the presence of hearing loss.
-An impairment of up to 5% can be added, not combined, to the percentage binaural hearing impairment prior to converting to whole person impairment hearing loss if tinnitus is permanent and severe.
+An impairment of up to 5% can be added, not combined, to the percentage binaural hearing impairment prior to converting to whole person impairment hearing loss if tinnitus is permanent and severe. - 6.5 Hearing Impairment (pp 224 to 228, AMA 4 Guides).Sections 9.1a and 9.1b of the AMA 4 Guides are replaced with the following section.

-Hearing Impairment
+Hearing impairment

-- 6.5 Impairment of a worker's hearing is determined according to assessment of the worker's binaural hearing impairment (section 73(1) of the Act). - 6.6 Permanent hearing impairment.
-Hearing impairment should be evaluated when the condition is stable.
-Prosthetic devices (i.e. hearing aids) must not be used during the evaluation of hearing sensitivity.
+- 6.6 Impairment of an injured person's hearing is determined according to evaluation of the individual's binaural hearing impairment. - 6.7 Permanent hearing impairment.
+Hearing impairment should be evaluated when the impairment is permanent.
+Prosthetic devices (i.e. hearing aids) must not be used during evaluation of hearing sensitivity.

-- 6.7 Hearing threshold level for pure tones is defined as the number of decibels above a standard audiometric zero level for a given frequency at which the listener's threshold of hearing lies when tested in a suitable sound attenuated environment.
-It is the reading on the hearing level dial of an audiometer that is calibrated according to Australian Standard AS 2586-1983 of Standards Australia. - 6.8 Evaluation of binaural hearing impairment: Binaural hearing impairment is determined by means of the 1988 NAL tables "Improved Procedure for Determining Percentage Loss of Hearing" with allowance for presbyacusis according to the presbyacusis correction table in the same publication. - 6.9 The level of binaural hearing impairment (BHI) is converted to impairment of the whole person by applying the following formula (section 73(4) of the Act, and regulation 17(2) of the Workers Rehabilitation and Compensation Regulations 2001):
+- 6.8 Hearing threshold level for pure tones is defined as the number of decibels above a standard audiometric zero level for a given frequency at which the listener's threshold of hearing lies when tested in a suitable sound attenuated environment.
+It is the reading on the hearing level dial of an audiometer calibrated according to Australian Standard AS 2586-1983 of Standards Australia. - 6.9 Evaluation of binaural hearing impairment.
+Binaural hearing impairment is determined by means of the 1988 NAL tables "Improved Procedure for Determining Percentage Loss of Hearing" with allowance for presbyacusis according to the presbyacusis correction table in the same publication.
+(1) - 6.10 Table 3 (p 228, AMA 4 Guides) is used to convert binaural hearing impairment to impairment of the whole person.
+For example, a person aged 50 with a total unilateral hearing loss in the right ear and no hearing loss in the left ear has 17% binaural hearing impairment less 0% presbyacusis correction which is equivalent to 6% whole person impairment.